 You can find the official Ubuntu forums at ubuntuforums.org, to get help with Xubuntu try the Desktop Environments category of the forums – use Xfce or Xubuntu as the tag to help categorize your request.

-You can also add your support question in Launchpad Answers which is a part of the Launchpad system.
+You can also add your support question in Launchpad Answers.
 Here you can keep your query active until a community member offers an answer which solves your problem.
 You can also search through all of the other questions which have been asked and answered.
 You may also ask your questions on AskUbuntu.com.